Costco Beer Battered Cod - Crispy Air Fryer + Serving Ideas

 - Flip halfway through.

-Each package of Costco’s beer battered cod is going to contain 13 pieces that weight about 3 ounces each.
-Each 3 ounce fried fish fillet is going to contain 170 calories coming from 7 grams of fat, 16 grams of carbs, and 10 grams of protein.
+Each package of Costco beer battered cod is going to contain 13 pieces that weigh about 3 ounces each.
+Each 3-ounce fried fish fillet is going to have 170 calories coming from 7 grams of fat, 16 grams of carbs, and 10 grams of protein.

-This is a fairly normal nutritional label for a frozen seafood product like this.
+This is a reasonably normal nutritional label for a frozen seafood product like this.
 I do wish there were just a touch less carbs.

 The macronutrients for Trident’s beer battered fish aren’t the worst, but the sodium is something to be concerned with at 380 mg or 17% of the daily recommended value.

-Eating three of these cod fillets isn’t going to be hard, but they will be 54% of the recommended daily value of sodium.
+Eating three Costco beer battered cod fillets isn’t going to be hard, but they will be 54% of the recommended daily value of sodium.

 Costco Beer Battered Cod Review